 Being in the wrong job is never fun.
 However, perhaps the most worrying of problems is when you don’t even know what job you want to be in.
-As time goes on, it might feel like your prospects of finding the career for you is sinking and time is running out.
-That’s not necessarily true, but it can be an immediate relief when the light-switch finally flicks and the answer is right in front you.
+As time goes on, it might feel like your prospects of finding the career for you are sinking and time is running out.
+That’s not necessarily true, but it can be an immediate relief when the light switch finally flicks and the answer is right in front of you.
 We’re going to look at places you might be able to find that answer.

 It might not exactly be out of the blue but sometimes looking at your passion for a career might seem like it’s somewhat impractical at first glance.
 Especially if your passion is for something creative.
 However, it pays to remind yourself that there are people who share that exact same passion and who spend every day of their lives working on it as part of their career.
 It’s true that the number of creative people in creative jobs compared to those that aren’t might seem like a small number.
 But the greatest difference between those who make it in a creative career is the fact that they’re willing to treat it as a job, not just a hobby, and will put the work in not only their craft but how they can make money from it.

 But the greatest difference between those who make it in a creative career is the fact that they’re willing to treat it as a job, not just a hobby, and will put the work in not only their craft but how they can make money from it.Tweet This

 Some people don’t really have a passion for a particular vocation and that’s okay.
 Instead, they might find that their passion is for a certain kind of work.
 They might find they’re the empathetic person who’s best suited to jobs that have them dealing with people on a daily basis.
 They might find that they’re natural problem solvers and that it doesn’t matter what kind of analysis they’re doing and the solutions they’re providing so long as they have a problem to solve.
 The trick is finding out what your personality type is.
 Once you understand what kind of stimuli you respond to and what kind of work you do best with, finding the career to match your personality type can be easy.